MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/cdb-command-line-options.md

 Ignores the final breakpoint at process termination.
 By default, CDB stops during the image run-down process.
 This option will cause CDB to exit immediately when the child terminates.
 This has the same effect as entering the command **sxd epr**.
 For more information, see [Controlling Exceptions and Events](controlling-exceptions-and-events.md).

 <span id="_______-hd______"></span><span id="_______-HD______"></span> **-hd**
-(Microsoft Windows XP and later) Specifies that the debug heap should not be used.
+ Specifies that the debug heap should not be used.
 See [Debugging a User-Mode Process Using CDB](debugging-a-user-mode-process-using-cdb.md) for details.

 <span id="_______-i_______ImagePath______"></span><span id="_______-i_______imagepath______"></span><span id="_______-I_______IMAGEPATH______"></span> **-i** *ImagePath*
 Specifies the location of the executables that generated the fault.
 If the path contains spaces, it should be enclosed in quotation marks.